hunteramac/NonlinearGameWriting/Igraphs/ReferenceStudy/C2077/PL/TheMeet/example write/p1_theMeet.md

 %% the next most interesting thing that happens while the mercenary waits on the basket ball stands %% [[encounter_Johnny is bored of the game]]

+early evening, deep orange hues across the sky, putting detritus of pacifica - towering scrapers - in deep shadow.

+The mercenary maintains their vigel for the mysterious Reed.

+The phantasmal rocker boy has started pacing.